Truman Fellowship

 Benefits

-The fellowship includes full salary and benefits for three years plus a yearly allowance of $100K which can be used for research equipment, additional personnel, and travel.
+The fellowship includes full salary and benefits for three years plus a yearly plus an annual budget of up to $100K which can be used for research equipment, additional personnel, and travel.

 Application procedure

 The Truman Fellowship is a three-year appointment that typically begins on October 1.
-The application deadline for October 2024 is September 12, 2023.
+The application deadline for October 2025 is 5 PM Mountain Time, September 12, 2024.
 Applicants for the Truman Fellowship are encouraged to apply for other positions at Sandia.

 • Read the Truman Fellowship application guidelines, and submit the required documentation, as described in the guidelines.